nsudarsanam/nsudarsanam.github.io/_posts/2016-09-09-sf-businesses.md

 </figure>

 <hr>
-<h3> <b> In summary: </b></h3>
+<h3> <b>What's next? </b></h3>
-If your uber driver is a SF resident, there's a good chance they live in the Sunset or Excelsior.
-And if you live in the mission or Castro, its quite likely that your neighbor is airbnb-ing their apartment.<br>
 I had initially begun this project to find the neighborhoods that have been through the most change.
 But I got waylaid by a different question along the way, that of the impact of the gig economy on our city.<br>
 So, the journey of exploring data can lead you to unexpected places.
-It takes relationship building with the dataset,a getting-to-know-each-other period eventually resulting in answering questions that might have been different from what you started with. <br>
+It takes relationship building with the dataset,a getting-to-know-each-other period eventually posing questions that might have been different from what you started with. <br>
-This project also made me recognize the infinite possiblities of this data.
-For example, this dataset could illuminate where most business owners are located (are they out-of-state investors or local owners?).
+I also recognized the infinite possiblities of this data.
+For example, this dataset could reveal where most business owners are located (are they out-of-state investors or local owners?).
 Which industries were the most adversely affected post-2012?
 Which neighborhoods saw the most business closures?
 The story of businesses in San Francisco is rich and ever-changing.
 This project has only scratched the surface.

 <hr>

-<a name="caveat1"><i>*</i></a>: The Uber/Lyft registration count is a lower-bound, since its possible people have registered their businesses under other aliases.<br>
+<a name="caveat1"><i>*</i></a>: The Uber/Lyft registration count is a low ball estimate, since its possible people have registered their businesses under other aliases.<br>
-<a name="caveat2"><i>**</i></a>: The Airbnb registration count is also a lower-bound since its possible that we’ve eliminated legitimate airbnbs that have been registered by businesses and not individuals.
+<a name="caveat2"><i>**</i></a>: The Airbnb registration count is also a low ball estimate since its possible that we’ve eliminated legitimate airbnbs that have been registered by businesses and not individuals.